Finding large counterexamples by selectively exploring the Pachner graph: Introduction

 \subsection{The conjectures}

-Each of the conjectures concerns properties of edges of one-vertex triangulations.
+Each of the three conjectures mentioned above concerns properties of edges of one-vertex triangulations.
 Since our triangulations only have one vertex, each edge realises an embedded closed curve, so we can ask whether such an edge is embedded in an interesting or useful way.

 For instance, recall that a \textbf{lens space} is a $3$-manifold given by gluing together two solid tori.
-One way to recognise a lens space is to find a \textbf{core curve}: an embedded closed curve $\gamma$ such that the complement of a regular neighbourhood of $\gamma$ is a solid torus.
+One way to recognise a lens space is to find a \textbf{core curve}: an embedded closed curve $\gamma$ such that the complement of an open regular neighbourhood of $\gamma$ is a solid torus.
 We can ask whether one-vertex triangulations of lens spaces always contain a \textbf{core edge} (i.e., an edge that realises a core curve):

 \begin{conjecture} Every one-vertex triangulation of a lens space has a core edge. \end{conjecture}

 Since solid torus recognition can be solved efficiently in practice~\cite{BurtonOzlen12,Burton2013Regina}, proving Conjecture~\ref{conj:core} would have provided a new and relatively efficient method for recognising lens spaces.
 Lens space recognition can also be used to determine whether a 3-manifold is \textbf{elliptic} (i.e., admits spherical geometry).
 Indeed, Lackenby and Schleimer~\cite{LackenbySchleimer2022} recently showed that recognising elliptic manifolds is in $\NP$; their proof relies on the following result, which can be viewed as a variant of Conjecture~\ref{conj:core}: